- GDOT - Georgia Department of Transportation

 Commuter service – Beginning Monday, June 1, Gwinnett County Transit will run commuter express bus routes to downtown Atlanta on a reduced schedule and will continue to suspend fare box collections until further notice.

 Gwinnett County Transit encourages riders to follow CDC guidelines and wear a face mask while on the bus.
-To continue practice social distancing, only 14 passengers will be permitted on a commuter bus at a time.
+To continue practicing social distancing, only 14 passengers will be permitted on a commuter bus at a time.

 Gwinnett County Transit began express bus service in 2001 and local bus service in 2002.
 GCT operates commuter express bus, local bus and paratransit service as part of the department mission to “enhance quality of life by facilitating the mobility of people and goods safely and efficiently.”